Spain’s ten-year plan to put startups in the economic driving seat – TechCrunch

 This “long awaited” regulation which the ecosystem has been calling for for “years”, per Polo, will address a number of different issues — from the first legal “definition” of startup (to reflect differentiation vs other types of companies); to measures to help startups retain and attract talent.

-“We need to reform stock options so that they become a tool in order to compete internationally for talent,” he says, noting that the idea is to enable Spain to compete with regimes already offered by countries elsewhere in Europe, such as the UK, France and Germany.
+“We need to reform stock options so that they become a tool in order to compete internationally for talent,” he says, noting that the idea is to enable Spain to compete with regimes already offered by countries elsewhere in Europe, such as the U.K., France and Germany.

-“Also we need to reform VISAs in order to again retain and attract that talent,” he continues.
+“Also we need to reform visas in order to again retain and attract that talent,” he continues.
 “The president also talked about incentivizing investment and having a certain degree of tax breaks — and we understand that business angels need more incentives.
 So we have a more ordain and logical system of investment at the pre-seed and seed stage.
 And many other actions — it’s the Ministry of Economy that will end up with the final text that will be passed in the Council of Ministers in the coming weeks.”

 Polo cautions that the law won’t instantly fix every gripe of founders and investors in Spain.
 Clearly it’s going to be a marathon, not a sprint.